 Merges the selected mailboxes (or .eml files) into a single mailbox file with the name and location of the oldest mailbox (or .eml file) in the selection.
 The tags and notes of the messages are preserved.
-(Source URLs of the mailboxes, in the unlikely event that there are any, are not.)
+(Source URLs of the mailboxes and custom titles of message files, in the unlikely event that there are any, are not.)
 The original files are then moved to the trash.